How to Protect Your Valuables from Fire

 Household Fire Safety

-Fire safes are a wise investment that every homeowner should think seriously about making.
+To protect the most important documents kept in your home, invest in a fireproof safe.
+Valuables such as birth certificates, savings bonds, passports, and other vital papers have to be stored in a fire safe.
+It will withstand the heat until you can return to collect it.
 Even people who rent their home should purchase one of these useful items.
 The things contained within a heat resistant safe will help you rebuild your life should you ever experience the tragedy of a household fire.